yeahr/PythonRep/readMe.md

-This is my python repository
+This is my python repository.
-Make a progress everyday
+Make a progress everyday.